About The Budapest Organ Concert:

 This concert is lead by the talented Milkós Teleki, who is regarded as one of the best organists in the country.
 The program's arias are performed by Kolos Kováts, one of Hungary's most renowned concert and oratorio singers.
 He received the Kossuth Prize in 1992, which is the highest honour for any artist in the country.

 The flutist is Eleonóra Krusic, who is famous for her performances with various international orchestras, from Barcelona to Zürich, Graz and Vienna.

 Select A Seating Category:

-When booking your organ concert you'll be asked to select a seating category; these are listed 1 to 3 and will determine where you are seating during the show.
-Each category is explain below:
+When booking your organ concert you'll be asked to select a seating category; these are listed 1 to 3 and will determine where you are seated during the show.
+Each category is explained below: